Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Discussion

 \subsection{Discussion of objective metrics}

-The values of each of the the six objective metrics in Table \ref{tab:obj_stats} span a wide range.
+The values of each of the six objective metrics in Table \ref{tab:obj_stats} span a wide range.
 From the acceleration and jerk values, we can observe that some systems, e.g., the text-based baselines from \citet{yoon2019robots}, exhibit much less movement than others.
 Unfortunately, most objective metrics are not well aligned with subjective human-likeness scores.
 In the full-body tier, one of the least human-like systems, FSB, received some of the best scores in terms of average absolute jerk, acceleration, and Hellinger distance.
 At the same time, one of the most human-like systems, FSC, is not in the top three according to any of the objective metrics used.
 In the upper-body tier, one of the least human-like systems, USP, was in the top three systems according to average jerk, acceleration, and Hellinger distance while one of the most human-like systems, USO, is not in the top three according to any of the objective metrics.
 The rank correlations in Table \ref{tab:rankcorr} make these observations more precise, by showing that most correlations are not statistically significantly different from zero.
 The one exception is the FGD.
-Although the correlations we found there are moderate (around $-0.5$) and system USN shows an outlying value, this metric nonetheless might have some potential as an objective evaluation metric useful for faster evaluation in the development phase, although it is not clear how well it will resolve smaller differences between systems.
+Although the correlations we found there are moderate (around $-0.5$) and system USN shows an outlying value, this metric might have some potential as an objective evaluation metric useful for faster evaluation in the development phase, although it is not clear how well it will resolve smaller differences between systems.
+Further development and validation of objective metrics would benefit the research community, as exemplified by a recent study that improved the FGD and generalised it to non-human motion \citep{maiorca2023objective}.

 As for speech appropriateness, only the CCA metric takes reference motion into account and thus has any possibility to measure this aspect.
+(None of the studied metrics explicitly considers information from the speech itself.)
 The CCA results are not clear-cut, but nonetheless somewhat encouraging, seeing that the systems with the best appropriateness (namely FSH, USQ, and USM) also exhibit some of the highest CCA values, of 0.96 and above, and we found a statistically significant correlation for one of the tiers.

 All in all, we want to emphasise that objective evaluation of generated gestures is still an open problem.
 Subjective evaluation, as used by this challenge, remains the gold standard for comparing gesture-generation models \cite{wolfert2021review}, and none of the objective evaluation metrics can replace subjective user studies.